gamblevore/speedie/Documentation/LanguageGuide.md

 Thats it for now, but we can learn a lot more.
 There may be some things that surprise you or trip you up, so lets get to them first.

-Looking through Speedie code, you may see a lot of strangely defined functions. helper-functions, or functions with cpp_wrapper in them.
+Looking through Speedie code, you may see a lot of strangely defined functions, or functions with cpp_wrapper in them.

 ## Possibly Surprising things